Advaith1509/CLRLane_net/README.md

 ## ***Dataset***

-We use the **CULane dataset(https://xingangpan.github.io/projects/CULane.html)**, a benchmark for lane detection research:
+We use the **CULane dataset**, a benchmark for lane detection research:

 | Subset           | Description                                | Images |
 |------------------|--------------------------------------------|--------|